 Work time policies

-Work time policies define working time rules and constraints for your employees, such as maximum daily hours, mandatory breaks, and flex balance tracking.
+Work time policies define working time rules and constraints for your employees, such as maximum daily hours and mandatory breaks.

 Overview

-A work time policy combines three types of rules:
+A work time policy combines two types of rules:

 - Constraints — Validate time registrations against working time limits (e.g., maximum hours per day or week, mandatory breaks)